-Work-life balance is so 19th century.
-It’s all about the tech-life balance, what I am terming as the healthy balance between all our digital gadgets and the real world around us.
+Work-life balance is so 20th century.
+Today, it’s all about tech-life balance.
+The healthy balance between all our digital gadgets, digital social interactions, and the real world around us.
 I have noticed how much technology, and more specifically, our smartphones, have dramatically changed the way we interact with others and live our lives.
 In some ways, having a positive impact, but in many ways, a detrimental one.
 Millennials and Generation Z (aka the digital natives) have been surrounded by technology from a very young age.
 Kids these days probably have smart-enabled devices already in their rooms and cribs, before they enter this world.

 The primary reason we have difficulty in limiting our screen time and resisting the urge to check our phones every 2-3 minutes, is that our apps are highly addictive.
 Apps are even strategically made with addiction in mind.
 And it’s that constant urge/need to look at the screen in your hand, which distracts you from all the wonderful things happening around you…in the real world.
 I have seen tables at restaurants with 3-4 people, all of which sat and stared at their phones for more than 20 minutes, without speaking a word to each other.
 I’ve seen couples on dates, where they sat, leaning forward, towards each other, with body language which appeared as though they were engaged, however, both were staring at their phones and their own Instagram/FB/Snapchat feeds and commenting to each other on different things they were viewing.
 We are all guilty of this to some degree…myself included.
 Our lives are busy and we try to get things done whenever and wherever we can.
 So it’s understandable that we have difficulty in separating ourselves from these devices, and controlling the urge.
 You need to train yourself to do that, much like managing an addiction.